 Yew, lilac, and ivy are actually toxic to fish, and should never be used in an aquarium.
 That’s because these types of trees can leach harmful chemical compounds into your aquarium’s water.
 Pine trees and other conifers could still have sap and resin inside, which would be harmful to the fish, as well.

-Grapevine, while not harmful to your fish, will rot pretty quickly in an aquarium, and typically, when someone adds driftwood they don’t want it rotting down to nothing not long after it’s added to the tank.
+Grapevine, while not harmful to your fish, will rot pretty quickly in an aquarium, and typically, when someone adds driftwood they don’t want it rotting down to anything not long after it’s added to the tank.

 You should also know that prior to adding any “found” driftwood to your fish tank, you’ll need to clean it to remove exterior mold, fungus, etc., boil it (or soak it for several days), and then dry it before it’ll be safe to add to your tank.
 This process is called “curing” the driftwood and makes it safe for your tank and the tank’s inhabitants.